korzin/aws-certified-dev-handbook/handbooks/ec2.md

 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both, and if the majority of the network traffic is between the instances in the group.

+ A cluster placement group offers 10Gbps Ethernet bandwidth connectivity between instances in the group.
+If members address each other using their public IPv4 addresses, throughput drops to 5 Gbps or less.

 #### Spread Placement Groups
 A spread placement group is a group of instances that are each placed on distinct underlying hardware.